-6.2.1 Equipment and Capabilities
+6.2.1 EQUIPMENT AND CAPABILITIES

+REQUIREMENTS

-- Approved Roll-Over Protective Structure (ROPS) or ROPS cab and seat belt. - Tractor Safety Devices; Slow Moving Vehicle (SMV) emblem, lighting, PTO master shield. - Front end weight, as needed, to maintain 20% weight on front axle. - To reduce the risk of grass fires, do not operate the cutter on a tractor with an underframe exhaust.
+Approved Roll-Over Protective Structure (ROPS) or ROPS cab and seat belt.

+Tractor Safety Devices; Slow Moving Vehicle (SMV) emblem, lighting, PTO master shield.

+Front end weight, as needed, to maintain 20% weight on front axle.

+To reduce the risk of grass fires, do not operate the cutter on a tractor with an underframe exhaust.

-6.2.2 Tractor Safety Devices
+6.2.2 TRACTOR SAFETY DEVICES

 If transporting or operating the tractor and implement near a public roadway, the tractor must be equipped with proper warning lighting and a Slow Moving Vehicle (SMV) emblem which are clearly visible from the rear of the unit.
 Lights and a SMV emblem must be attached directly to the implement if the visibility of the tractor warning signals are obscured.
 Maintain all manufacturer equipped safety shields and guards.
 Always replace shields and guards that were removed for access to connect, service, or repair the tractor or implement.
-Never operate the tractor PTO with the PTO master shield missing or in the raised position.
+Never operate the tractor PTO with the PTO master shield missing or in the raise position.

-6.2.3 ROPS and Seat Belt
+6.2.3 ROPS AND SEAT BELT